HaikuTeam/docs/using-haiku/defining-states.md

 ##### Changing state programmatically

-Another option to change states is inside [actions](/using-haiku/actions.md), as a response to a Haiku event (eg. On frame play, mouse click, mouse hover, etc).
+Another option to change states is inside [actions](/using-haiku/actions.md), as a response to an Animator event (eg. On frame play, mouse click, mouse hover, etc).
 For example, imagine user want to change previous defined `baz` to `8` when user click on some element, the action contents of `click` should be:

 ```
 this.setState({baz: 8})